Gustaros/website-auto-visitor/README.md

 # Website Auto Visitor

-Браузерное расширение для автоматизации получения ежедневных наград на различных сайтах. Позволяет записывать действия пользователя (клики, ввод текста) через интерфейс расширения и воспроизводить их автоматически. Поддерживает работу с несколькими сайтами и сценариями.
+A browser extension for automating the process of receiving daily rewards on various websites.
+It allows you to record user actions (clicks, text input) through the extension interface and play them back automatically.
+Supports working with multiple websites and scenarios.

-## Основные возможности
+## Key features
-- Запись пользовательских действий на сайте (клики, ввод текста) через popup расширения
+- Record user actions on the website (clicks, text input) via the extension popup
-- Воспроизведение записанных сценариев для автоматизации рутинных действий
+- Reproduce recorded scenarios to automate routine actions
-- Сохранение сценариев по домену сайта
+- Save scenarios by website domain
-- Просмотр и выбор сценариев для разных сайтов
+- View and select scenarios for different websites
-- Управление через popup и горячие клавиши
+- Control via popup and hotkeys
-- Кросс-браузерная поддержка (Chrome, Edge, Firefox)
+- Cross-browser support (Chrome, Edge, Firefox)
-- Экспорт, импорт и удаление всех сценариев
+- Export, import and delete all scripts
-- Локализация: весь интерфейс поддерживает несколько языков
+- Localisation: the entire interface supports multiple languages
-- Ссылка на политику конфиденциальности
+- Link to privacy policy

-## Как работает
+## How it works
-1. Откройте сайт, где хотите автоматизировать действия.
+1. Open the website where you want to automate actions.
-2. Откройте popup расширения.
+2. Open the extension popup.
-3. Нажмите "Начать запись", выполните нужные действия на сайте.
+3. Click ‘Start recording’ and perform the desired actions on the website.
-4. Остановите запись через горячую клавишу (Ctrl+Shift+S) или popup.
+4. Stop recording using the hotkey (Ctrl+Shift+S) or popup.
-5. Сценарий сохранится для текущего сайта.
+5. The script will be saved for the current website.
-6. Воспроизведите сценарий через popup.
+6. Play the script via the popup.
-7. Для экспорта/импорта/удаления всех сценариев используйте раздел Advanced.
+7. To export/import/delete all scripts, use the Advanced section.

-## Ограничения
+## Limitations
-- Не работает на страницах браузера (chrome://, about:blank и т.д.)
+- Does not work on browser pages (chrome://, about:blank, etc.)
-- Не поддерживает автоматизацию по расписанию (можно добавить)
+- Does not support scheduled automation (can be added)
-- Поддерживаются только клики и ввод текста (другие действия — по запросу)
+- Only clicks and text input are supported (other actions are available on request)

-## Планы по развитию
+## Development plans
-- Добавить поддержку дополнительных действий (скролл, переходы по ссылкам)
+- Add support for additional actions (scrolling, following links)
-- Автоматизация по расписанию
+- Scheduled automation
-- Улучшенный редактор сценариев
+- Improved script editor

-## Установка
+## Installation
-1. Склонируйте или скачайте проект.
+1. Clone or download the project.
-2. Откройте страницу управления расширениями в браузере.
+2. Open the extension management page in your browser.
-3. Включите режим разработчика.
+3. Enable developer mode.
-4. Загрузите папку проекта как распакованное расширение.
+4. Upload the project folder as an unpacked extension.

 ---

-> Проект находится в разработке. Все предложения и баг-репорты приветствуются!
+> The project is under development.
+All suggestions and bug reports are welcome!